-Inspired by the flavors of Provence this rustic Provençal tomato vegetable soup is packed with some of the season’s best vegetables.
+Inspired by the flavors of Provence this rustic Provençal vegetable soup is packed with some of the region’s best vegetables.

 With summer coming to an end and the official start of fall just around the corner, I find myself once again in that limbo period.
 It’s that predictable time of year when pumpkin and spice starts popping up everywhere while I’m still scrambling to make the best of the last days of summer.